JURNAL MADANI : Ilmu Pengetahuan, Teknologi, dan Humaniora's Author Guidelines

 o Conclusion should be consisting of answering research problem, based on the theoretical significance/conceptual construction

-o All of the bibliography used should be written properly
+o All the references used should be written properly

-2. Citation’s style used is the APA (American Psychological Association) style 6th Edition.
+2. Citation’s style used is the APA (American Psychological Association) style 5th or 6th Edition.
 Examples are available on: Example of APA 6th Edition :

 o How to cite a Book in APA